-Here we considers the local government situation in five areas likely to be among the first to be reviewed and discuss the need for a more sensitive naming of the successor authorities.
+Here we consider the local government situation in five areas likely to be among the first to be reorganised and discuss the need for a more sensitive naming of the successor authorities.

-The Somerset County Council area covers a large part of the historic county of Somerset.
+The new unitary area covers a large part of the historic county of Somerset.
 But it does not cover a large, highly populated area in the north of the historic county.
 Much of this remaining area is covered by the existing unitary authorities of ‘North Somerset Council’ and ‘Bath and North-East Somerset Council’.
 A small area of the historic county of Somerset lies in the south of Bristol City Council area.
-Only 53% of the population of the historic county of Somerset lies in the Somerset County Council area.
+Only 53% of the population of the historic county of Somerset lies in the new unitary authority area.

-The hilariously mis-named ‘One Somerset’ proposal envisages a new unitary authority based on the current Somerset County Council area.
-If such a solution is enacted then it would be wholly inappropriate for that new authority to make unqualified use of the historic county name, i.e. as “Somerset Council”.
+It would be wholly inappropriate for the new authority to make unqualified use of the historic county name, i.e. as “Somerset Council”.
 A more appropriate name would be “South and West Somerset Council’.